 In case you are using UNIX or Linux Machine then we will skip the host name from the name of our external user.

-So the name for external user in Windows environment will be
+So the name of external user in Windows environment will be

 And the name of external user in UNIX or Linux environment will be